nikhilprakash99/Generalised-Shape-Expansion-GSE/README.md

 ## Dependancies
 The project is based upon the *Open Motion Planning Library* (OMPL).
 OMPL is a fast and light weight library that consists of various state of the art sampling-based motion planning algorithms.
 It contains various tools that help expedite the development of motion planning algorithms

+## Code
+To be able to run our code, please these add these files in a folder under ompl/src/ompl/geometric/planners/ .
+Install the OMPL and its dependancies by visiting https://github.com/ompl/ompl

 ## Citation

 In case you use this work as an academic context, please cite as the following.